vega/vega-lite/site/docs/axis.md

 The field's axis can be removed by setting `axis` to `false`.
 If `axis` is `true`, default axis properties are applied.

-Axis properties can be customized by setting `axis` to an axis property object.
-The `axis` property object supports the following properties:

 Either Axis properties or Axis Config can be customized.
 To customize Axis properties, you need to set `axis` to an axis property object.
 To customize Axis Config, you need set config properties by specifying `config: {axis: {...}}`.

 <!--TODO: add default behavior for each property -->